-I am an integrative therapist based in Romsey/North Baddesley in Hampshire, with extensive experience in working with children, adolescents and young people in a school and college environment as well as with adults in other institutional settings.
-I am currently working in private practice as a therapist and supervisor; my therapeutic work includes helping clients with stress, depression, anxiety, self esteem and confidence,self harm and pregnancy related issues.
-I am also an EMDR Europe Accredited Practitioner. currently specialising in working with clients presenting with PTSD and CPTSD using EMDR.
+I am a BACP accredited integrative therapist and supervisor based in Romsey, Hampshire, with extensive experience in working with children, adolescents and young people in a school and college environment; I also have extensive experience in working with adults in workplace environments and in private practice.
+My therapeutic work includes helping clients with stress, depression, anxiety, self esteem and confidence,self harm and pregnancy related issues.
+I am also an EMDR Europe Accredited Practitioner. currently specialising in working with clients presenting with PTSD and CPTSD using EMDR therapy.

 I provide long and short term counselling depending on the presenting issue.
 Integrative therapy aims to adopt an approach that works for the clients' individual needs so that the approach fits the client.

 Training, qualifications & experience

 Diploma in Clinical Supervision CPPD London - Integrative Training

-My experience has taken place in a variety of settings, these include charities, schools colleges and private practice.
+My experience has taken place in a variety of settings, these include charities, school, colleges, companies and private practice.

 I started out working with very young children in primary schools alongside supporting parents in inner city London.
 I have extensive experience in Secondary school counselling, working with teenagers between the ages of 13-19.
 Most of the work was one on one counselling, but there was some parent/child mediation sessions, individual parent support and family support sessions.
 My knowledge in the child protection arena is extensive.
 I also provided training for teachers and supervised other therapists and mentors in the school.